-Mr. Patava is the Chief Executive Officer of the Great Gulf Group of Companies, a position he has held since 2007.
-He is also the lead director and a member of the governance and compensation committee of Trimac Transportation Ltd. (formerly Trimac Income Fund) and a director and chair of the governance committee of EnerCare Inc. Mr. Patava served as a trustee of Osprey Media Income Fund from December 2004 until August 2007 and as a director of TransAlta Power, L.P. from May 2005 until December 2007.
+Ontario, Canada Director since November 4, 2009 Mr. Patava is the Chief Executive Officer of the Great Gulf Group of Companies, a real-estate development company, a position he has held since 2007.
+He is also the lead director and a member of the governance and compensation committee of Trimac Transportation Ltd. (formerly Trimac Income Fund), a director, chair of the governance committee and a member of the audit committee of EnerCare Inc., and a director and a member of the audit committee of Ashton Woods USA, L.L.C.
+Mr. Patava served as a trustee of Osprey Media Income Fund from December 2004 until August 2007 and as a director of TransAlta Power, L.P. from May 2005 until December 2007.
 Mr. Patava was the Executive Vice President and Chief Financial Officer of Fairmont Hotels & Resorts Inc., a position he held from 1998 to 2005.
 Previously, he was Vice President and Treasurer of Canadian Pacific Limited from 1990 to 1997 and served as Vice President and director of RBC Dominion Securities Inc. from 1986 to 1990.
 Mr. Patava holds a Bachelor of Arts degree from the University of Toronto and a Master of Business Administration degree from York University.

-Mr. Roy is a corporate director and is a trustee and member of the audit committee, governance and HR committee and vice chair of the independent committee of Noranda Income Fund, and a director and member of the audit committee of Transcontinental Inc. He was the Vice Principal (Administration and Finance) of McGill University from 2007 to 2010 and, in that capacity, he was McGill's Chief Financial Officer and Chief Administration Officer.
+Mr. Roy is a corporate director and is a trustee and member of the audit committee, governance and HR committee and vice chair of the independent committee of Noranda Income Fund, a director and member of the audit committee of Transcontinental Inc., and a director and member of the HR and governance committee of Ovivo Inc. He was the Vice Principal (Administration and Finance) of McGill University from 2007 to 2010 and, in that capacity, he was McGill's Chief Financial Officer and Chief Administration Officer.
 Mr. Roy was the Chief Financial Officer of Telemedia Corporation between 2000 and 2003.
 Mr. Roy earned his Bachelor of Arts and Master of Business Administration degrees from the University of Toronto.